PhangsTeam/sfng-docs/database_spec.md

 * `./data/` -- Directories containing data files corresponding to a single, unified observational data set.
 Contents are calibrated images in sky brightness units (e.g., `K`, `MJY/SR`, `JY/PIX`, `W/M**2`)
 * `./derived/` -- Derived science products from the data in `./data/`.
 Examples would be star formation rates, gas surface density maps, moment maps.
 * `./docs/` -- Annoying documents like this one.
+* `./ingest/` -- Data uploaded but awaiting ingest into the database are stored here.
 * `./release/` -- Bundles of files for particular community releases.
 * `./tables/` -- Tabular data including catalogs, line-of-sight sample databases.
 * `./uncalibrated/` -- Here there be dragons.
+* `./visibilities/` -- Calibrated visibilities.

-The `SFNG-INDEX.fits` is a procedurally generated FITS BINTABLE index of the `./data/` and `./derived/` trees.
+The `SFNG-INDEX.fits` is a _procedurally generated_ FITS BINTABLE index of the `./data/` and `./derived/` trees.
 Downloading this file should allow queries of what files are available in the whole structure, meeting the use cases described above.
 The file will contain brief metadata for files (e.g., `CDELTn`, `CTYPEn` keywords, bounding polygons in RA/Dec, depth and resolution).
-The `SFNG-INDEX.fits` file will be versioned both by the date it is generated (reflecting the contents of the repository) and the version of the generation code.
+The `SFNG-INDEX.fits` file will be versioned both by the date it is generated (reflecting the contents of the repository) and the version of the generation code used.
 This will allow for (hopefully back-compatible) changes to the database structure.

 #### The `./data/` directories.

 Each subdirectory in the `./data/` tree represents a unified observational campaign of one or more galaxies.
 A directory can contain multiple tracers such as the different spectral windows in an ALMA map or mutiple optical bands.
 Examples of current data that would get their own directory: HERACLES, KINGFISH, THINGS, PAWS.
 Data from different tracers in the same waveband (e.g., all the SPIRE data from KINGFISH) should be included in the same directory.
+There are no clear rules for the best groupings within this directory, but we should be guided by the idea that users will frequently want to extract subsets of the database via `scp/rsync` and storing in groupings of data that facilitate this will be beneficial.

 ##### Minimum file specifications for `./data/`